 When you hear the term “fish head soup”, the picture that forms in the mind is fish head in a clear broth with leafy green vegetables.
-I have a few of that in the archive — one with sili leaves and a sinigang version.
 But I’ve often dreamed of a fish head soup that was more filling, more robust and less ordinary.
 No clear broth with subtle hints of garlic and ginger but full-bodied and with a lot of bite in it.
 Chilis and coconut cream seemed like a great idea.

 To make this soup, you will at least one whole fish head.
 Obviously, eh?
 I had two whole talakitok (trevally), each weighing about three-quarters of a kilo.
 Two fish heads of that size are more than enough to feed two people.
-Contrary to what most people think, fish heads are quite fleshy especially if one does not balk at eating the jelly-like skin, lips and eyes.
+Contrary to what most people think, fish heads are quite fleshy especially if one does not balk at eating the jelly-like skin, lips and eyes which are all delicious.

-Clean the fish heads; remove the gills if your suki at the wet market has not done so yet.
+- Clean the fish heads; remove the gills (you can ask the fish monger to do this for you).
 If the heads are rather large, you can chop them into halves.

-If you want the chilis to bite but not scorch, slit them open lengthwise and scrape off the seeds (a trick I learned from Nigella Lawson).
+- If you want the chilies to bite but not scorch, slit them open lengthwise and scrape off the seeds (a trick I learned from Nigella Lawson).

-Heat about two tablespoonfuls of vegetable cooking oil in a pot that should be wide enough to hold the fish heads in a single layer to ensure even cooking.
-Add the garlic, onion and chili peppers and cook until fragrant (about a minute over medium-high heat).
+- Heat the cooking oil in a pot that should be wide enough to hold the fish heads in a single layer to ensure even cooking.
+Add the garlic, shallots, ginger and chilies.
+Cook until fragrant (about a minute over medium-high heat).

-Add the fish heads in a single layer.
-Pour in about a cup of water, season with patis or salt then bring to a boil.
+- Add the fish heads in a single layer.
+Pour in about a cup of water, season with fish sauce or salt then bring to a boil.
 Cover and simmer for about 10 minutes (longer if they are rather large).
-The water need not cover the fish heads — the heat from the steam is enough to cook them.
+The water need not cover the fish heads -- the heat from the steam is enough to cook them.

-Turn up the heat to medium and pour in the coconut cream.
+- Turn up the heat to medium and pour in the coconut cream.
 Bring to a gentle boil.
 Continue cooking the fish, uncovered, for a few minutes.
-Taste the soup and add more patis if necessary.
+Taste the soup and add more fish sauce if necessary.

-With a large spoon or spatula, lift the cooked fish heads and transfer to individual soup bowls.
-Pour the soup and spices over them and garnish with chopped green onions.
+- With a large spoon or spatula, lift the cooked fish heads and transfer to individual soup bowls.
+Pour the broth and spices over them and garnish with chopped green onions.